PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic

 \subsection{Trustworthiness in the dataset}

-The quality and structure of the training dataset are essential for determining the performance, robustness, and fairness of machine learning models.
-Common issues such as sampling biases, mislabeled instances, or a lack of diversity in the data can degrade learned representations and hinder generalization, thereby reducing the reliability of the model’s outputs~\cite{arp2021dosdontsmachinelearning}.
-Recent studies further show that even small corrections in large-scale datasets can significantly alter model performance.
-For example, on CIFAR-10 with corrected labels, VGG11 outperforms VGG19 once the prevalence of mislabeled test examples increases by just 5\%, illustrating how pervasive label errors can destabilize benchmark conclusions and affect model selection~\cite{arp2021dosdontsmachinelearning}.
+Focusing back on machine learning systems, the quality and structure of the training dataset are essential for determining the performance, robustness, and fairness of machine learning models.
+Common issues, such as sampling biases, mislabeled instances, or lack of diversity in the data can degrade learned representations and hinder generalization, thereby reducing the reliability of the model’s outputs~\cite{arp2021dosdontsmachinelearning}.
+A recent study on dataset quality shows that even small proportions of mislabeled samples can substantially shift model rankings; for instance, on CIFAR-10, VGG11 trained on clean data can outperform VGG19 once the fraction of erroneous labels reaches about 5\%, illustrating how sensitive benchmark conclusions are to label errors~\cite{northcutt2021pervasivelabelerrorstest}.
 Thus, evaluating the trustworthiness of training data is a critical step in assessing the trustworthiness of an AI system.

-Subjective Logic has been applied effectively to model dataset trustworthiness~\cite{ouattara2025assessingtrustworthinessaitraining}, treating the dataset as a collection of samples.
-Each sample consists of an input vector and its corresponding label.
-Thus, dataset trustworthiness can be assessed at various granularities depending on the sub-property of interest: \begin{itemize} \item \emph{Dataset level}: Captures global properties such as class imbalance or sampling bias.
-These factors affect the overall distribution and may harm generalization. \item \emph{Instance level}: Addresses local anomalies like mislabeled or corrupted data points.
-Individual instances may be unreliable due to noise, annotation errors, or improper data collection. \item \emph{Input feature level}: Trust assessments at this level capture fine-grained variations within the input vector.
+Subjective Logic has been applied effectively to model dataset trustworthiness~\cite{ouattara2025assessingtrustworthinessaitraining}, treating the dataset as a collection of samples, each composed of an input vector and a corresponding label.
+Thus, dataset trustworthiness can be assessed at various granularities depending on the property of interest: \begin{itemize} \item \emph{Dataset level}: Captures global explanations of misbehavior such as class imbalance or sampling bias.
+These factors affect the overall distribution and may harm generalization. \item \emph{Instance level}: Captures local explanations of anomalies like mislabeled or corrupted data points.
+Individual instances may be unreliable due to noise, annotation errors, or improper data collection. \item \emph{Input feature level}: Captures fine-grained variations within the input vector.
 For instance, in a data poisoning scenario, an adversarial patch affecting only one specific pixel may render part of an image untrustworthy~\cite{Vargas2020}.
-Similarly, when input feature values are sourced from heterogeneous systems, some features may be inherently more reliable than others, leading to variable trust across features. \end{itemize}
+Similarly, when input feature values are sourced from heterogeneous systems, some features may be more reliable than others, leading to variable trust across features. \end{itemize}